orbithammer/Fringe-Film-Finder-v2/README.md

 # Fringe Film Finder

-Fringe Film Finder is a React application that uses an AI model to recommend movies based on user input.
+Fringe Film Finder is a React application that uses an AI model with LangChain to recommend movies based on user input.

 ## Overview